Akrylatt/MovieRecommendationSystem_ALS/README.md

 ## Repository Structure

-- `data`: This directory is organized into subdirectories for different types of data.
+- `data`: This directory is organized into subdirectories for different types of data (All data are provided as a .txt file with a link for downloading, since to upload all the files would be too heavy for github)
   - `external`: Data from third-party sources.
   - `interim`: Intermediate data that has been transformed during the process.
   - `raw`: The original, immutable data.